Urban Forestry Advisory Committee

 - Provide advice and guidance to Council, through the Recreation and Community Services Department, on City policies, programs, by-laws, regulations and budgets related to forest and greenspace management.

 - Provide advice on areas where the introduction of trees and tree cover would be beneficial to the environment or where their removal would have a negative impact on a site or ecosystem.

 - Identify issues that may impact trees, tree cover or natural systems and recommend ways to minimize the impact.

-Provide advice on the introduction of windbreaks, the shading of transportation corridors, the greening of streets, roads, parks and conservation areas, the preservation of tree cover and forest management in the City.
+- Provide advice on the introduction of windbreaks, the shading of transportation corridors, the greening of streets, roads, parks and conservation areas, the preservation of tree cover and forest management.